simon-ritchie/apysc/docs_src/source/trace.md

 The `trace` function interface displays any message on the browser console.
 This interface behaves like the JavaScript `console.log` function.

+Also, this interface displays Python's file name, caller information, and line number.

 ## Basic usage

 The `trace` function can accept any number of arguments and various value types.